rusuot/MyTime_Mngmnt_App_Contemp_Web_app/README.md

 - toast: "Error!
 Hint: Firebase indexes might not be created yet!!!
 The data can not be fetched. "
 - Error in F12: "FirebaseError: The query requires an index.
 You can create it here: ..."
 Select the url from all 3 errors received in order to create the 3 needed indexes in Firebase DB: mytodos, activities, history.
-Once they are successfully created will have the status: Enabled Something similar with (in firebase website):
+Once they are successfully created will have the status: Enabled (in Firebase website) Something similar with (in firebase website):
 ```sh
 Collection ID	Fields indexed